All Episodes

 You show up at the doctor for something and all of a sudden you get the diagnosis.

-Children, adults, it knows it doesn't discriminate.
+Children, adults, it knows, it doesn't discriminate.

-And it's just it's shocking when it happens.
+And it's just, it's shocking when it happens.

 And your wife's seven months pregnant and this happens.

-It's just it's uh it's an amazing thing.
+It's just, it's an amazing thing.

-And the theme this year was that rather than tabulate survivability rates, which are increasing, the survivability has now changed to people actually being able to functionally live after diagnosis because of all the research gain thanks to the donations.
+And the theme this year was that rather than tabulate survivability rates, which are increasing, the survivability has now changed to people actually being able to functionally live after diagnosis because of all the research gains thanks to the donations.

-It's a great progress is being made.
+Great progress is being made.

-In some cases, cures for some specific types, but there's still a lot of work to do.
+But there's still a lot of work to do.

-But I appreciate your calling and asking because it was a it was just overwhelmingly successful, successful, and it still stuns me that all of this happens in less than three hours a year.
+And it still stuns me that all of this happens in less than three hours a year.

 There's no other audience out there in media that would do this, I don't think.

-And everybody involved is just eternally eternally grateful.
+And everybody involved is just eternally, eternally grateful.

 Kate Carson City, Nevada.

-Welcome to the EIB network.
+Welcome to the EIB Network.

 Hi.

-Well, hello, Rush dear, how are you doing?
+Well, hello, Rush dear.

 I'm just dandy.